Michael Bolton's Big, Sexy Valentine's Day Special

 Michael Bolton's Big, Sexy Valentine's Day Special is a Netflix variety special starring Michael Bolton and created by The Lonely Island.
 It was released on Netflix on February 7, 2017.

 Plot

-When Santa's elves make too many toys for Christmas, Michael Bolton must star in a Valentine's Day special to encourage couples to make love and conceive 75,000 babies.
+When Santa's elves make too many toys for Christmas, Michael Bolton must star in a Valentine's Day special to encourage couples to have sex and conceive 75,000 babies.